UK Athletics Championships 2022 schedule and start times

 The Commonwealth Games will also be held in Birmingham with many of the stars named in England’s 72-strong athletics squad set to compete.

-The UK Championships will see Asher-Smith run in the 100m in the final event on Saturday, with Hodgkinson going for gold in the final event on Sunday.
+There was plenty of drama on Saturday as Daryll Neita shocked Dina Asher-Smith by taking her 100m title.
+Laura Muir claimed the 1500m title while Jake Wightman took the men’s 1500m crown.

+The final day of action will see finals in the 200m, 800m as well as plenty of field events, but Keely Hodgkinson will not be running in her 800m after stepping down into the 400m on Saturday.

-Here’s everything you need to know, including full timings and schedules, ahead of the UK Athletics Championships.
+Here’s everything you need to know, including full timings and schedules, ahead of the final day of the UK Athletics Championships.

 How can I watch it?